leticiafossato/ironhack-projects/Project 1 - Mini-Project Tic-Tac-Toe/README.md

 ## Game Instructions
 **TIC-TAC-TOE** is uselly played on a piece of paper, but if you copy this code you can play it on your own laptop.<br>
-### How it Works?
+### How to Play?
 Two players write either O or X in a pattern of nine squares.
-The first player who places three Os or three Xs in a straight line wins <br>
+The first player who places three Os or three Xs in a straight line wins. <br>
 In this virtual version, it's YOU x CPU.<br>
 Good luck!<br>